Overview...this is one thing that we can do now to help preserve the memories and remember their sacrifice

 removal of any debris from the grave site,

-a general tidy up of the grave including the triming of grass around the grave,
+a general tidy up of the grave including the trimming of grass around the grave,

 a brushing of the grave stone with a soft, non-abrasive brush (using no solvents or cleaners, use some fresh water only if available),